Arabian Nights (1974 film): Deleted scenes

 Pasolini shot a couple scenes that were later discarded from the final film; these can be seen on the Criterion Collection DVD and Blu-ray release.
 These scenes are silent with no spoken dialogue but with music overlaid.
 In the first scene, Nur-ed-Din gets drunk at a party and then returns home to hit his angry father.
 His mother helps him escape to a caravan where he is propositioned for intercourse.
 In the next scene, Dunya is caught with her lover who is to be executed by her father.
 She helps him to escape while dressed as a man.
 Her father follows in pursuit but she fights him off and kills him.
 Now in a tent while still disguised as a man, Dunya propositions her lover for anal intercourse; he replies timidly by stripping, only for Dunya to pull off her helmet and reveal it was only a joke.

-The reason for keeping these scenes out was probably two-fold, the runtime of the film was already too long but also the scenes depict some of the protagonists in a very unflattering light for a film that is intended as an erotic film with light adventure elements.
-Nur-ed-Din gets drunk and punches his father and then steals some of his money, and Dunya cuts her father's throat with a knife.
-The cross-dressing reveal of the Dunya story was also already used in the film for the story of Zummurrud and Nur-ed-Din.